UmamiAppearance/rollup-plugin-import-manager/README.md

 Type: `String`
 Default: `null`

-Select a unit by its module name.
+Selects a unit by its module name.
 Each import has a name object.
-This is constructed from the module (path).
+This is constructed from the module.
-For relative imports the path information are getting removed.
+Path information are getting removed.
 This may look like this:
 ```js
 import foo from "./path/bar.js";
 ```
 The internal name will be `bar.js`.
 And can be matched with: `module: "bar.js"`
-(The matching method is a little more generous.
-You can skip the extension ort even bigger parts if you like and if this doesn't lead to multiple matches).
+(The matching method is actually a little more generous.
+You can skip the extension or even bigger parts if you like and if this doesn't lead to multiple matches).

 Absolute imports are directly taken as the name attribute.
 Eg:
 ```js